 Our bundled approach offers you the convenience of products-completed operations, errors or omissions, and information risk and recovery coverages on the same form.
 In the event of a breach, you can rely on our targeted breach recovery resources provided by expert third-party vendors.
 We also offer a 24/7 dedicated data breach hotline: 877.512.3737.
 And OneBeacon’s specialized technology experience means you’ll rely on dedicated medtech insurance specialists across all aspects of your risk management program.

 Our international solution can provide you with instant, reliable service worldwide.
-By extending our domestic policies to cover foreign risks, our insureds enjoy the same broad coverage for their international exposures as they do for their domestic losses.
-In addition, our working relationships with allied insurers throughout Europe, Asia/Pacific and Latin/South America enable us to tailor business loss protection to best meet our insured’s unique needs when foreign local coverage is required.
+By extending our domestic policies to cover foreign risks, our insureds enjoy the same broad coverage for their international exposures as they do for their domestic.
+In addition, our partnership with one of the industry’s largest international networks enables us to tailor business loss protection to best meet our insured’s unique foreign needs, through locally admitted solutions.
 Our Global Solutions program for U.S. policyholders includes: